thecapitalistcycle/reproduction-schemes/bib-history-national-accounts.md

 # History of National Accounting

+## The circulation of capital: essays on volume two of Marx's 'Capital'

 Introduction includes sketch of origins of modern national accounting and macroeconomics from Marx's reproduction schemes.

 Also rest of book needs careful study.